-- a.
+- 4. Configure the following: - a.
 Name: Select one of the AAA servers that you previously created. - b.
 User Name: Type an existing user name on the AAA server that you selected. - c.
 Password: Type the password for the user name you specified.

-Click Test.
+5. Click Test.